Indirect Cooling of Weakly Coupled Trapped-Ion Mechanical Oscillators: Origins of weakly cooled modes

 Inefficient cooling can also occur for modes in which the coolant ions do not participate strongly.
-The mode participation $\xi_{j,m}^{(i)}$ is the $j$-th ion's component of the normalized mass-weighted eigenvector of the $m$-th mode along the $i$-th spatial axis~\cite{morigi2000ground}, which depends on both ion species and crystal configuration.
+The mode participation depends on the ion species and the crystal configuration and is denoted as $\xi_{j,m}^{(i)}$ for the component of the $j$-th ion in the normalized mass-weighted eigenvector of the $m$-th mode along the $i$-th spatial axis~\cite{morigi2000ground}.
 The motion of different species in the same potential well becomes more decoupled as their charge-to-mass ratios become more mismatched.
 This decoupling means that some motional modes will only have large participations from ions of one species, but not the other species.
-This poses a challenge for sympathetic cooling, as modes without large participation from the coolant species cannot be cooled efficiently.
-This issue has been investigated for quantum information processing~\cite{alekseev1995sympathetic,kielpinski2000sympathetic,morigi2001two,hasegawa2003limiting,sosnova2021character} and precision spectroscopy~\cite{wubbena2012sympathetic}, and is particularly problematic for modes in the directions perpendicular to the axis of a linear mixed-species ion crystal (radial modes), where the participations can be highly unequal between species~\cite{wubbena2012sympathetic,sosnova2021character,king2021algorithmic}.
+This poses a challenge for sympathetic cooling, as modes without large participation from the coolant species cannot be cooled efficiently and has been investigated for quantum information processing~\cite{alekseev1995sympathetic,kielpinski2000sympathetic,morigi2001two,hasegawa2003limiting,sosnova2021character} and precision spectroscopy~\cite{wubbena2012sympathetic}.
+It is particularly problematic for modes in the directions perpendicular to the axis of a linear mixed-species ion crystal (radial modes), where participations can be highly imbalanced between species~\cite{wubbena2012sympathetic,sosnova2021character,king2021algorithmic}.
 A different approach, based on algorithmic cooling, has been demonstrated for ground-state cooling of WCMs in a crystal containing highly charged ions~\cite{king2021algorithmic}.
 This method requires driving sideband transitions on the spectroscopy ions, limiting the scope of applicability of the technique.

-Beyond ion species, the symmetry of the crystal can give rise to small or vanishing mode participations for specific ion locations.
-For example, in a symmetric crystal consisting of an odd number of ions, the center ion is completely decoupled from all normal modes that have even parity under reflection across the plane of symmetry, and cannot be used by itself as a coolant ion for these modes.
-Even in the simplest case of a symmetric three-ion crystal, the axial and radial out-of-phase modes involve the two outside ions oscillating out of phase while the middle ion does not participate, and if the middle ion is the only coolant ion, then these modes cannot be cooled directly.
+The symmetry of the ion crystal can give rise to small or vanishing mode participations for specific ions.
+For example, in a crystal that is mirror-symmetric around its center and consists of an odd number of ions, the center ion is completely decoupled from all normal modes that have even parity under reflection across the plane of symmetry, and cannot be used to directly cool these modes.
+In the simplest case, a symmetric three-ion crystal, the two outside ions oscillate out of phase while the middle ion does not participate in the axial and two radial out-of-phase modes.
+If the middle ion is the only coolant ion, these modes cannot be cooled directly.

 The ability to sympathetically cool the out-of-phase modes of symmetric three-ion crystals can be important to the QCCD (quantum charge-coupled device) architecture for trapped ion quantum computing~\cite{wineland1998experimental,kielpinski2002architecture,bruzewicz2019dual}.
 A three-ion ``data-helper-data'' crystal could be used to implement entangling gates between the two data qubit ions on the sides while still containing one helper ion in the middle for sympathetic cooling and other auxiliary operations.
 Their out-of-phase modes are particularly appealing candidates for mediating high-fidelity two-qubit gates~\cite{Bruzewicz2019} as they often have much lower heating rates than modes where the center of mass of the crystal moves, as well as large participations for data ions.
 However, since this helper ion does not participate in the out-of-phase modes, indirect cooling techniques are required.
 Out-of-phase modes of two-ion crystals have been used to demonstrate the highest-fidelity entangling gates, with Bell-state fidelities of $\approx$99.9\%~\cite{gaebler2016high, clark2021high,srinivas2021high}.